 Columbus Circle Holiday Market

+Set up on the southwest corner of Central Park, this Christmas market features elegant German-style stalls filled with unique wares and foods.
+This market opens daily starting the week after Thanksgiving and ends on Christmas Eve.
 After checking out the vendors here, you can grab a carriage ride through Central Park, check out the Central Park carousel, or head north for an expensive meal at Tavern on the Green!

-Fun Things to Do in New York at Christmas with Kids
+Affordable Things to Do in New York at Christmas with Kids

+These Christmas activities will require some cash, but they won’t break the bank.
 Book everything in advance that you can!
 Expecting to show up and be accommodated on any given day at Christmas time is a recipe for disappointment.

 New York Botanical Gardens GLOW + Holiday Train Show

+I tried not to recommend anything outside of Manhattan for most of this guide.
+But this one is too good not to mention!
 Up in the northern part of the Bronx, the New York Botanical Gardens was one of my favorite places to visit during our Christmas vacation.
-(The hour-long subway and bus commute up there was a welcome break after a long day of walking, too.)
+The hour-long subway and bus commute up there was actually a welcome break after a long day of walking, too.

-There are two parts to this Christmas attraction: GLOW, the lights that are put up around the Gardens, and the Holiday Train Show, which is a separate indoor event.
+There are two parts to this Christmas attraction.
+First is GLOW, the lights that are put up around the Gardens.
+Then there’s the Holiday Train Show, which is a separate indoor event.
 Make sure you choose both when buying your tickets!
+I recommend choosing your Train Show time for an hour after it’ll be good and dark, around 6:30PM.
+Plan on eating dinner at the NYBG, and plan on arriving there by 5PM (just before sunset).
+The train show is available in the morning.
+But if you go that early, you won’t get to enjoy GLOW, which doesn’t start until dark.

 After you go into New York Botanical Gardens, head to one of the outdoor vendors or the Pine Tree Cafe for a hot meal.
 If you want to be guaranteed a table at an indoor restaurant, you can make reservations at the Hudson Garden Grill on-site instead.